- What is SlapStart?

 - Can sites select keywords to be included in the article?

 - Can start-up teams help articles go viral?

-- Can site owners copy or repost the article in its entirety?
+- Can featured sites copy or repost the article in its entirety?

 - How many people write for SlapStart?

 SlapStart hosts the best and most creative startup reviews on the internet.
 Our reviews are both memorable and accurate representations of the featured startup.
 We liken them to Super Bowl commercials.
 They’re promotional in nature but everyone watches them since they’re creative and fun.
 Poetic features are posted every Wednesday.

 We also provide conversion driven marketing services tech companies need to succeed including Landing Page Creation and Copywriting.
 Check out our About Page and Marketing Services Page for more information on SlapStart’s history and the services we offer.

 If you are featured, sharing the article on your social networks is the best repayment for our efforts.
 It’s also mutually beneficial, even if it’s not 100% in line with your marketing messaging.
 Our readers don’t want to read an advertisement from your marketing department.
 Our features are creative and sometimes opinionated.
 Some sites are too sensitive for this.
 If you don’t want to share a SlapStart review to your following, don’t request it.
 It’s fine if you disagree with what we wrote when sharing.
 Maybe it’s even better since it starts a conversation.
 In all cases though, we’re on your side and want you to win.
 Sharing and linking back to your reviews helps you.

 Can I hire SlapStart to help with my marketing efforts? <top>

 Yes!
 SlapStart’s creativity and attention to detail is available for hire.
 We have a team of marketing specialists ready to drive targeted traffic to your website.
 We specialize in Landing Page Creation and Copywriting.
 Learn how we can build you marketing campaigns which are proven to get results here.